reacttips-dev/stylex/README.md

 ## Thanks to

-* I'd like to send a big thanks to: johanholmerin for style9 (an other stylex cover)
+* We'd like to send a big thanks to: johanholmerin for style9 (an other stylex cover)
-* I'd like to thanks Facebook very much (most of javascript code in stylex is re-write from built code of Facebook)
+* We'd like to thanks Facebook very much (most of javascript code in stylex is re-write from built code of Facebook)

 ## Contributing